Street children: NGO responses

 Non-government organizations employ a wide variety of strategies to address the needs and rights of street children.
-One example of NGO effort is "The Street Children‘s Day", launched by Jugend Eine Welt on 31 January 2009 to highlight the situation of street children.
+One example of an NGO effort is "The Street Children's Day", launched by Jugend Eine Welt on 31 January 2009 to highlight the situation of street children.
 The "Street Children's Day" has been commemorated every year since its inception in 2009.